Panda Great - Nature Reserve in China

 Big Panda is a mammal in the family of bears.
 He lives in the mountainous areas of the central part of the People's Republic of China, such as Sečuan.
 From the second half of 20. century, the panda has become the national symbol of China and is depicted on Chinese gold coins.
 In September, 2016 shifted to IUCN from the category of endangered species to vulnerable.

 The big panda lives almost continuously inside bamboo thickets.
 Although it is among the beasts, its food is predominantly plant.
 Its digestive tract has a rather common structure for carnivores, but a unique bacterial microflora in the intestines allows it to digest this difficult food without difficulty.
 Professionally, he is a omnivore because he is known to occasionally feed eggs and meat and with bamboo he also consumes some insects.
 They are the necessary sources of protein for it.
 When she chews her ears are shaking.

-Her paw is very unusual; with "thumb" and five fingers; "Thumb" is actually a modified wrist bone.
+Her paw is very unusual; with "thumb" and five fingers; The "thumb" is actually a modified bone of the wrist.

 The adult panda weighs 70-160 kg, it is long 1,2-1,6 m.
 The tail pandas is short, only 12-13 cm long.

 Males and females meet in the spring, from mid-March to mid-May.
 They stay together for only a day or two, during which time they mate several times.
 If one male females are interested in more males, the strongest will eventually become her.